ibm-cloud-docs/Registry/ts_docker_mac.md

 {:external: target="_blank" .external}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Why is Docker login failing on my Mac with the message: `Error saving credentials: error storing credentials - err: exit status 1, out: 'The user name or passphrase you entered is not correct.'`?
+# Why is Docker login failing on my Mac?
 {: #troubleshoot-docker-mac}
 {: troubleshoot}
 {: support}

-When you're using {{site.data.keyword.registrylong}}, Docker login fails on a Mac.
+When you're using {{site.data.keyword.registrylong}}, Docker login fails on a Mac with the message: `Error saving credentials: error storing credentials - err: exit status 1, out: 'The user name or passphrase you entered is not correct.'`
 {: shortdesc}

 {: tsSymptoms}